clelidm/MinCompSpin_BasisSearch128/README.md

 All the functions that can be called from `int main()` are declared at the beginning of the `main.cpp` file.
 The most useful functions are described in the section "General information" above.

 In the `INPUT` folder, we provided two examples:
-  - the binary dataset `SCOTUS_n9_N895_Data.dat`, which is the dataset of votes of the US Supreme court analysed in Ref.[3] and used as an example in Ref.[1].
+  - the binary dataset `SCOTUS_n9_N895_Data.dat`, which is the dataset of votes of the US Supreme Court analyzed in Ref.[3] and used as an example in Ref.[1].
   - the binary dataset `Big5-IPC1_VS3_Ne5.dat`: this is a binarized version of the first `100 000` samples of the Big 5 dataset [4], which has `50` variables.
 See paper [1] for comments on the Best Basis obtained for this dataset.

 Each of these two datasets can be the one run as an example by commenting/uncommenting the correct datafile choice at the beginning of the `makefile`.